The Chemistry of Unicellular Green Algae (Chlamydomonas reinhardtii)

 Abstract

 Chlamydomonas reinhardtii, a unicellular green alga, possesses a sophisticated chemical repertoire that enhances its adaptability and interaction with its environment.
 This paper delves into the alga’s chemical composition and biological mechanisms, revealing how they contribute to its survival and functional versatility, as well as drawing from the alga’s ingenious natural design solutions to inspire a diverse audience.
-The alga’s adeptness at photosynthesis and phototaxis is facilitated by specialised structures such as chloroplasts and the eyespot, while Ca2+ signalling plays a crucial role in flagellar movement and cellular response to environmental stimuli.
+The alga’s adeptness at and phototaxis is facilitated by specialised structures such as chloroplasts and the eyespot, while Ca2+ signalling plays a crucial role in flagellar movement and cellular response to environmental stimuli.
 The organism’s remarkable adaptability is further exemplified by its ability to modulate metabolic pathways in response to light availability, enabling it to inhabit diverse ecological niches.
 This adaptability not only underscores Chlamydomonas reinhardtii‘s ecological success but also positions it as a promising candidate for research and applications in biofuel production, environmental science, and biotechnology.

 Introduction

 In the diverse world of eukaryotic microorganisms, Chlamydomonas reinhardtii stands out as a model organism that offers profound insights into cellular biology, with implications that span from ecological understanding to biotechnological advancement.
-This unicellular green alga, equipped with a pair of flagella and a photosynthetic apparatus, has become a cornerstone in biological research, providing a window into the evolutionary past of multicellular plants and animals.
+This unicellular green alga, equipped with a pair of and a photosynthetic apparatus, has become a cornerstone in biological research, providing a window into the evolutionary past of multicellular plants and animals.
 The present paper seeks to dissect the multifaceted aspects of Chlamydomonas reinhardtii‘s biology, emphasizing its chemical and physiological mechanisms that confer survival advantages and environmental adaptability.

-Photosynthesis and Respiration of Chlamydomonas reinhardtii
+Photosynthesis and respiration of Chlamydomonas reinhardtii

-The unicellular green algae Chlamydomonas reinhardtii can undergo both photosynthesis and respiration, similar to more complex organisms such as plants.
+The unicellular green algae Chlamydomonas reinhardtii can undergo both photosynthesis and respiration, similar to more complex such as plants.
 Due to their small size(around 10 µm long and 3 µm wide) and unicellular nature, however, the photosynthetic and respiratory processes are performed on a much smaller scale (Rochaix, 2013).
 Depending on environmental conditions, Chlamydomonas reinhardtii can adapt to switch between performing photosynthesis and respiration to fulfil its energy needs.
 In the presence of light, it mainly performs photosynthesis (producing energy and organic molecules), while it relies more on respiration to fulfil its energy needs in the absence of light.
 Both photosynthesis and respiration require a series of chemical reactions.

-Photosynthesis in Chlamydomonas
+Photosynthesis in chlamydomonas

 Photosynthesis is a biochemical process, involving the conversion of H2O and CO2 into oxygen and glucose molecules, which can be reserved and later broken down to provide the photosynthetic organism with necessary energy in the form of ATP (adenosine triphosphate) (Johnson & Alric, 2013).
 Typical photosynthesis can be broken down into “light” (light-dependent) and “dark” (light-independent) reactions; “light” reactions involve the absorption of light energy to split into oxygen, protons, and electrons, while “dark” reactions use these proton and electron products from the “light” reactions to reduce CO2 into a starch (Johnson, 2016).